hku-mars/IKFoM/README.md

 measurement h_share(state &s, esekfom::share_datastruct<state, measurement, measurement_noise_dof> &share_data)
 {
-	if(share_data.converge) {} // this value is true means iteration is converged share_data.valid = false; // the iteration stops before convergence when this value is false share_data.h_x = H_x; // H_x is the result matrix of the first differentiation share_data.h_v = H_v; // H_v is the result matrix of the second differentiation
-	share_data.R = R; // R is the measurement noise covariance share_data.z = z; // z is the obtained measurement
+	if(share_data.converge) {} // this value is true means iteration is converged if(condition) share_data.valid = false; // the iteration stops before convergence when this value is false if other conditions are satified share_data.h_x = H_x; // H_x is the result matrix of the first differentiation share_data.h_v = H_v; // H_v is the result matrix of the second differentiation share_data.R = R; // R is the measurement noise covariance share_data.z = z; // z is the obtained measurement

+	measurement h;
+	h.position = s.pos;
+	return h;
 }
 ```
+This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
 6. Instantiate an **esekf** object **kf** and initialize it with initial or default state and covariance.

 (1) initial state and covariance:
 ```
 state init_state;